myabc/nbgit/README.markdown

  - javahelp/org/nbgit/docs/news.html
  - javahelp/org/nbgit/docs/issues.html

-To install from source clone the repository and use File > Open Project to add it to your project list in Netbeans.
+To install from source you need to install the "NetBeans Plugin Development" plugin from the plugins menu.
+Afterwards clone the repository and use File > Open Project to add it to your project list in Netbeans.
 Then right click on the new project and select "Install/Reload in Development IDE".
 You are advised to first test the plugin by "running" the project.

 Getting the Source
 ------------------